Cystic fibrosis and race: Genetics, sex, and age

 Since the CFTR mutation is autosomal recessive, the most significant risk factor is family history.
 The disease only manifests itself when a child inherits CFTR mutations from both parents.
 Children who inherit a mutation from one parent are considered carriers and can pass it on to their children.
 With this being the case, mutations may be family and region specific (See Race, ethnicity, and geographic location).
-In regard to sex, CF occurs in occurs in males and females; however, women are more likely to display worse symptoms and outcomes.
+In regard to sex, CF occurs in males and females; however, women are more likely to display worse symptoms and outcomes.
 This is particularly relevant in regard to Peudomonas aeruginosa respiratory infections.
 Age-wise, most people are diagnosed by the age of 2; however, the Cystic Fibrosis Foundation Patient Registry shows that more than half of the CF population is age 18 or older in the United States.

 Race, ethnicity, and geographic location

 Cystic fibrosis occurs in all races, but may be most prevalent in white people of Northern European ancestry.
 CF incidence in other populations may be underreported as there are hundreds of CFTR mutations that can manifest the disease and not all have been identified.
 Though there has been a decrease in incidence in more developed countries due to prenatal genetic screening, the prevalence is expected to increase as people are able to live longer with the disease.

 F508del is the most common mutation across all cystic fibrosis patients.
 However, it is not the most common mutation found in specific geographical locations.

 Since a popular method of identification is genetic testing for this particular mutation, the identification frequency is lower in underrepresented population.